open/close all folders

 - In Fanboy and Chum Chum the titular characters have to watch over a digital pet for their friend, only to kill it.
 They decide to go bury it at the haunted Pet Cemetary, which makes it come back to life again! ...Only for them to accidentally kill it and bury it again several times.

 - My Little Pony: Friendship Is Magic has a variant in the episode "A Bird In The Hoof"; it differs in that Fluttershy literally steals the Princess' pet bird in order to give it medical attention, and the drama lies in her caring for it adequately before giving it back to her.
-The bird dies at the last possible moment... before it is resurrected form its own ashes.
-The bird (a phoenix) was just pretending to be sick to carry out an elaborate prank.
-Which the Princess may or may not have been in on.
+The bird dies at the last possible moment... before it is resurrected from its own ashes, because it's a phoenix.

 - The Amazing Worldof Gumball actualy did this with Penny's pet spider.